 Where to stay in Hanoi is easy – you want to be on, near or overlooking one of Hanoi’s atmospheric lakes.
-And as luxury and boutique hotels come at such an affordable price in Vietnam, why not stay by the water in style?
-These are our picks for lakeside luxury and hotels with lake views.
+And as Hanoi’s luxury hotels and boutique hotels in Hanoi come at such an affordable price in Vietnam, compared to other Southeast Asian capitals, why not stay by the water in style?
+These are our picks for lakeside luxury and Hanoi hotels with lake views.

 You don’t have to wander far in Hanoi and you’re by the water.
-Located on the banks of the Red River, Vietnam’s capital is home to some twenty lakes and a hotel on, near or overlooking a lake is where to stay in Hanoi.
-No question.
+Located on the banks of the Red River, Vietnam’s capital Hanoi is home to some twenty lakes and a hotel on, near or overlooking a lake is where to stay in Hanoi.
+There’s no question.